Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Experiments

 \subsection{Low Noise Settings}

-The results for low noise settings are reported in \autoref{tab:result-non-noisy}.
+The results for low noise settings are reported in \autoref{tab:result-low-noise}.
 Selective attention with cropped image features surpassed the text-based models on three subsets (out of six).
-It is to be noted that the improvements were on the test Subset, where words were not so ambiguous.
+It is to be noted that the improvements were observed on the test subset, where words were not so ambiguous.
 It generated lower scores in the challenge subset than the text-based model, which contains ambiguous words.
 This indicates that text-based models are very good at handling most ambiguity when trained on large data.

-We report the difference between the multimodal models and the unimodal model on rows 1-4 of \autoref{tab:diff_noise_multimodal_text}.
+We report the difference between the multimodal and unimodal models on rows 1-4 of \autoref{tab:diff_noise_multimodal_text}.
 The selective attention model with cropped image feature outperformed the text-only model by 0.87 BLEU on average on the test set.
 While multimodal transformer architecture performed competitively with the text-only baseline in some subsets, the overall results were lower than that of the selective attention model on both the challenge and test sets as depicted in \autoref{tab:result-low-noise}.
-We observe that using only cropped image features has only a positive effect on the evaluation set (row 1) on low noise settings.
+We observe that using only cropped image features has only a positive effect on the evaluation set (row 1) on low-noise settings.
 Similarly, the cropped image features have a higher positive impact on the Malayalam test set as well as a lesser overall negative impact than full images in multimodal transformer architecture.
-This suggests the superiority of cropped image features under low noise settings.
+This suggests the superiority of cropped image features under low-noise settings.